kirdoklab/lab-workflow/Docs/setup-git.md

-# Installing Git
+# How to Set Up Git

 This document contains the necessary information to set up and work on the Git system.

-This document consists of the following titles;
+This document consists of the following titles:

 1. What is Github and how to install it?
 2. What is Repository?